vrlnx/yolol/index.md

 // [Y] - Approach coefficency [Changable]
 // :RF - RangeFinder Distance
 // :Range - Renamed from RangeFinderOnState
+// `Approach` is the name of the YOLOL Chip,
+// and also a Hybrid button with off state `-1` and on state `0`
 ```

 **Secure Transponder**